mind-inria/hidimstat/tools/release/How_to_release.md

 The simplest way to make a release can be find in this `tutorial <https://packaging.python.org/en/latest/tutorials/packaging-projects/>`

 The creation of the release is based on a builder.
 We use `setuptools` has builder.
-Ths follownig links, we helps to configure it:
+This following links, we helps to configure it:
 https://learn.scientific-python.org/development/guides/packaging-simple/
 https://setuptools.pypa.io/en/latest/userguide/quickstart.html
 https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html